-This shop has been around for over 60 years, and the signature dish is the beef hotpot (it also comes in a pork version).
+Located on Rama 4 Road, this shop has been around for over 60 years, third generation of beef hotpot masters.
+The signature dish here is the beef hotpot (it also comes in a pork version).
 Hungry locals crowd this restaurant throughout its opening hours.

 The soup here is flavorful with a slight underlying hint of herbs and spices.
 With the additional fried garlic and morning glory served together in the hotpot, the taste is really quite addictive.
 The charcoal hotpot also keeps everything piping hot throughout the meal!

 Customers can choose to go for a normal bowl of beef noodles, or the signature dish, which is an entire hotpot of beef soup.
 We suggest getting the hotpot so that you can maximise your experience.

 We order the grandest dish in the shop, the beef hotpot (THB 250), of course.
 As nondiscriminate eaters, every cow part is put in.
 And some rice (THB 5) and extra vegetables (THB 10) on the side, to balance out the protein-heavy meal.

 You’ll get to choose the beef parts you want to add into the pot: beef balls, tongue, stomach, red meat, heart, shank, liver, stew beef, tender, spleen and intestine.
 Priced at THB180 (approx. S$7.60), the beef soup should be enough for two.

 However, for those who are craving more meat, or have come in larger groups, more toppings can be added.
 Once again, you can choose from the various beef parts and each plate costs THB50 (approx. S$2.10).